Click below to watch the video or scroll down for a full transcript of the conversation.

 Rick – Yes and interesting.
 There’s a lot we can talk about with this kind of thing, but we’ll just keep swimming along, but I’ve often been as fascinated with the societal implications of what the spiritual significance of what happens in society is, as much as I am as the spirituality of the individuals and there’s major shifts and trends and transitions and the whole collective consciousness goes through.

-Rhonda – Yes and I agree that I always fall back on the words that Robert Adams would say and adjust resolves all of it for me, ‘everything is unfolding as exactly as it short’.
+Rhonda – Yes and I agree that I always fall back on the words that Robert Adams would say and adjust resolves all of it for me, ‘everything is unfolding as exactly as it should’.
 And I’m just like everything is unfolding exactly as it should.
 Argh!
-It’s beautiful I carried out with me everywhere.
+It’s beautiful I carry that with me everywhere.

 Rick – Did you ever hear that story of the Zen teacher that comes in and looks at his student and says, ‘you’re all perfect just as you are but you could use improvement’ (laughing)